meower-media-co/RFC/RFC-1-Clients.md

 (These are the **FEATURES** you need to have in your client)

-To be featured, your client must have atleast have these features.
+To be featured, your client must have at least these features.

 We also have listed features that can be optionally excluded
 - User profiles (APTE).